-7.2.3 Output Module
+7.2.2 Output Module

-- > Summarizer class generates user-friendly summary of the connection data received from the AutoSensing mechanism.
-When it receives a new connection, it calls Summary class. - > Summary class is actually a data structure for storing the summaries generated by the Summarizer class.
-It calls ChartGenerator class only if requested by the user and calls the Database class at all cases. - > ChartGenerator generates bar, column and pie charts for visual interpretation of summaries formed from the connection data received by the Summarizer class. - > Database class establishes connection with the ACCIPP database and creates queries in order to retrieve data from, insert data into and update fields of the database.
-Its methods use these queries to add all connection data received and eventually calls the EMail, InstantMessaging, FileTransfer and Unknown classes for further classification of the connection data. - File Transfer class is a type of Connection class and is used for storing the file transfer data over FTP. - EMail class is a type of a Connection class and is used for storing summaries related to E-mail protocols such as POP3 and SMTP. - > InstantMessaging class is a type of a Connection class and is used for storing summaries related to the Instant Messaging protocol, i.e. MSN. - > Unknown class is a type of a Connection class and is used for storing summaries that cannot be classified into one of the four classes, i.e EMail, InstantMessaging and FileTransfer.
-As the AutoSensing feedback mechanism operates, instances of the Unknown class will eventually be deleted from the Unknown class and added to one of the four other classes mentioned above. - File class is called whenever the need for storing the attached files and/or contents of the EMail, InstantMessaging and FileTransfer classes arises.
+- Summarizer class generates user-friendly summary of the connection data received from the AutoSensing mechanism.
+When it receives a new connection, it calls Summary class. - Summary class is actually a data structure for storing the summaries generated by the Summarizer class.
+It calls ChartGenerator class only if requested by the user and calls the Database class at all cases. - ChartGenerator generates bar, column and pie charts for visual interpretation of summaries formed from the connection data received by the Summarizer class. - Database class establishes connection with the ACCIPP database and creates queries in order to retrieve data from, insert data into and update fields of the database.
+Its methods use these queries to add all connection data received and eventually calls the EMail, WebPage, InstantMessaging, News and Unknown classes for further classification of the connection data. - EMail class is a type of a Connection class and is used for storing summaries related to E-mail protocols such as POP3, IMAP and SMTP. - WebPage class is a type of a Connection class and is used for storing summaries related to Web Page protocols such as HTTP. - InstantMessaging class is a type of a Connection class and is used for storing summaries related to Instant Messaging protocols such as MSN, YMSG and JABBER. - News class is a type of a Connection class and is used for storing summaries related to News protocols such as NNTP. - Unknown class is a type of a Connection class and is used for storing summaries that cannot be classified into one of the four classes, i.e EMail, WebPage, InstantMessaging and News.
+As the AutoSensing feedback mechanism operates, instances of the Unknown class will eventually be deleted from the Unknown class and added to one of the four other classes mentioned above.

+File class is called whenever the need for storing the attached files and/or contents of the EMail, WebPage, InstantMessaging and News classes arises.